443PranavMishra/KIRANA-LEDGER/README.md

 It also has real problems:

-- **No backup.** If the notebook is lost, damaged, or a page gets torn out, that record of who owes what is simply gone.
+- **No backup.** Notebook lost, damaged, or a page torn out — that record of who owes what is simply gone.
-- **No record for the customer.** Disputes over "how much do I owe you again?" are common and have no independent record to settle them.
+- **No record for the customer.** Disputes over "how much do I owe you again?" are common, with no independent record to settle them.
+- <mark>**Daily budgeting is manual and time-consuming.**</mark> Every
+  day, the shop owner has to work out totals by hand — what's outstanding, what came in — just to know where the business stands.
+- <mark>**Real risk of losing money.**</mark> Tracking every customer
+  by memory means a real chance some credit is simply never collected — forgotten, disputed, or the customer never comes back.
+- **Inventory and credit get tangled together.** Which customer took which product, how much it cost, and on what day — all living in one handwritten line, easy to misremember or misread later.
-- **No data for the shop owner.** A shop owner extending real credit every day has zero visibility into their own business — how much credit is outstanding right now, which customers are reliable, how the shop is actually growing.
+- **No data for the shop owner.** Zero visibility into the business — how much credit is outstanding right now, which customers are reliable, how the shop is actually growing.
-- **Excluded from formal finance.** This is real lending activity — informal microcredit happening at massive scale across India — but because it's never digitized, it never becomes a credit history that could help a shop owner access a business loan or a formal line of credit.
+- **Excluded from formal finance.** Real microcredit activity, at massive scale across India — but because it's never digitized, it never becomes a credit history that could help a shop owner access a formal loan.
-- **A digital solution has to actually fit these users.** Any app that assumes comfortable typing, English fluency, or patience for usernames and passwords will simply not get used by a large share of both shop owners and their customers — many of whom are older, less formally educated, or simply used to a system that has always just worked by memory and trust.
+- **A digital solution has to actually fit these users.** Any app that assumes comfortable typing, English fluency, or patience for usernames and passwords simply won't get used by a large share of both shop owners and their customers.

 ## How This Fits "AI for Public Good"